 When steam is trapped within a cooker, it raises atmospheric pressure like high altitudes inside the cooker by 15 pounds per square inch (psi), which is 15 pounds above normal sea level pressure.
 As a result of the increased pressure, the boiling point of water rises from 212°F to 250°F. It is this greater temperature that allows food to cook more quickly.

 Once the pressure in the cooker reaches its maximum level, which is commonly signaled by a gauge or a pop-up rod on the lid, a release valve opens, allowing steam to escape in a controlled flow to keep the temperature within the pot constant.

 However, some versions include a lower pressure setting as well, between 10 and 11 psi, or around 235°F, which might be useful for cooking at lower temperatures.
 (Lower pressures are particularly useful for delicate meals such as puddings, for instance.)

 Electric Pressure Cookers

-In addition, electronic pressure cookers are available in well-known brands including Crock-Pot and Instant Pot.
-These types of pressure cookers may be configured to operate at varied pressures and temperatures.
+Electronic pressure cookers are available in well-known brands including Crock-Pot and Instant Pot.
+These types of cookers may be configured to operate at varied pressures and temperatures.
 They can be set to switch between low temperatures for soaking beans and whole grains and higher temperatures for cooking.

 Electric pressure cookers have a stainless steel outer casing complete with a heating element which is the heat source.
 An inner pot, where you cook your food, this pot sits upon the element resulting in a shorter cooking time when cooking time is complete.